blockbridge/blockbridge-kb/guide/proxmox/index.md

 LOG_INFO level.
 It also logs the arguments used when executing any `bb` commands.
 You can see the logs using `journalctl -f | grep blockbridge:`.

+{% include note.html content="I was rewording this section, but then I thought maybe it just goes away." %}

 Proxmox Storage Definition
 ------------------------------------

-Configure a blockbridge storage backend by additing a block to `/etc/pve/storage.cfg`.
-The `/etc/pve` directory is an automatically synchronized filesystem (proxmox cluster filesystem, or just pmxcfs), so you only need to edit the file on one node and it will be synchronized to all nodes.
+Configure a blockbridge storage backend by additing a new section to `/etc/pve/storage.cfg`.
+The `/etc/pve` directory is an automatically synchronized filesystem (proxmox cluster filesystem, or just `pmxcfs`), so you only need to edit the file on a single node; the changes are synchronized to all cluster members.

 For example:

 ```
-blockbridge: dogfood
+blockbridge: block-gp
         api_url https://dogfood.blockbridge.com/api
         auth_token 1/nalF+/S1pO............2qitqUX79LWtpw
 ```

-After editing `storage.cfg` (or updating the blockbridge plugin) we recommend restarting`pvedaemon`, `pveproxy` and `pvestatd` services.
+After editing `storage.cfg` (or updating the blockbridge plugin) we recommend restarting `pvedaemon`, `pveproxy` and `pvestatd` services:

 ```
 systemctl restart pvedaemon pveproxy pvestatd
 ```

+You'll have to do this on all cluster nodes.

 Blockbridge Storage Templates
 -----------------------------